GiGurra/profs/README.md

-Here's a GitHub README for the `profs` tool based on the provided information:

 # profs

 `profs` is a custom CLI directory profiles tool that allows you to manage and switch between different profiles for